 Deaths during the denning period are surprisingly infrequent.
 Starvation usually occurs only after bears leave their dens, and predators seldom attempt to kill bears in the confines of a den.
 However, several deaths from predation are on record.
-A large bear killed a mother and yearling cubs in a den in Michigan, and a pack of timber wolves killed a mother and newborn cub at a den in Minnesota.
+A large bear killed a mother and yearling cubs in a den in Michigan, and a pack of timber wolves killed a mother and newborn cubs at a den in Minnesota.

 Starvation deaths are uncommon among adults.
 However, 38 percent of 13 yearlings starved in Minnesota after drought and frost reduced natural foods several years in succession.
-Most mortality, among cubs and yearlings is from natural causes, but more than 90 percent of the deaths of adults is from human-related causes, mainly gunshot.
-As a result very few wild bears live the 30 or more years that bears sometimes do in captivity.